• Skip to main content

 What Are FODMAPs?

-What helps a lot of people with IBS is a low-FODMAPs diet, which limits certain kinds of carbohydrates—namely ones that tend to be poorly digested by some people such as those found in wheat, beans, dairy, certain fruits and vegetables, and some sugar substitutes.
+What helps a lot of people with IBS is a low-FODMAP diet, which limits certain kinds of carbohydrates—namely ones that tend to be poorly digested by some people such as those found in wheat, beans, dairy, certain fruits and vegetables, and some sugar substitutes.

 “FODMAP” stand for the classes of carbohydrates: